 - I find frozen cherries hold their shape better if you don’t defrost them before baking.
 They might be a bit juicier, though, so if you want a slightly drier scone you can defrost and drain the cherries first (reserve the liquid for a smoothie) or substitute dehydrated ones.

 - This recipe is great with all sorts of other fruit as well.
 Try it with a cup of chopped apples, peaches, or raisins, or mix it up and add several fruits to the dough.

 - If you’ve made Tart Cherry Butter with Chai Spices or another preserve, you can use it for the fruit flavor instead.
 After you’ve mixed the dough together, simply knead it enough to form two balls.
 Flatten both balls onto a floured surface, spread one with the preserve, and then top it with the second flattened ball, sandwich style.
 Cut into wedges for baking.

 - You may not like your cherries as tart as I do, so toss them with as much sugar as you need to suit your taste or substitute sweet cherries for tart ones.
-You could also sweeten the scones with a glaze: Mix 1 cup confectioners’ sugar, 1/2 teaspoon almond extract, and enough milk to achieve the desired consistency, and then drizzle this over the scones before baking.
+You could also sweeten the scones with a glaze: Mix 1 cup powdered or confectioners’ sugar, 1/2 teaspoon almond extract, and enough milk to achieve the desired consistency, and then drizzle this over the scones before baking.